 Welcome to the future of tyre inflators.
 Compressors that now look exactly like cordless drills.
-Well, at least the Air Hawk PRO and a few others do.
+Well, at least the and a few others do.
 One of the main complaints in regards to the annoying aspects of electric car tyre pumps is the Auxiliary cord.
 Most say they are made too short to be used with comfort, as most of them require the user to feed the entire unit through the car if pumping up wheels on opposite ends on opposite sides.
 Cordless certainly eliminates that headache instantly.

 No restricting wires means true freedom and versatility.
 And that brings me to the second reason why cordless is so beneficial for inflators like this.
 Almost all of them come with several extra attachments that can be used to pump up other items, like footballs, air beds, beach balls, bicycles, etc. But, because most only have an Auxiliary connection, unless you buy a converter, anything that needs inflating has to be taken to the car.